rizo/onix/README.md

 This file is regenerated everytime you open your nix shell, so make sure to open the nix shell at least once before opening VS Code.

+> Note: The `.onix.env` file contains host-specific paths of the onix environment.
+Do not commit this file and add it to your `.gitignore`.

 Set up the OCaml Platform extension to source this file before executing any
 commands: